Home

 The calculator interface

-contains an evaluate function, and an enum that delineates the operations that can be involved in
+An interface for the calculator itself.
+We'll use this later to carry out calculations.
+It contains an evaluate function, and an enum that delineates the operations that can be involved in a calculation.
+In this tutorial, the only operation is

 add

-- A world describing the calculator component.
+A world describing the calculator component.
 This world exports the calculator interface, meaning that other components can call it to perform calculations.
 It imports the operation interfaces (such as "add"), meaning it relies on other components to perform those operations.

-- A world describing the "primary" app component, which imports the "calculate" interface.
+A world describing the "primary" app component, which imports the "calculate" interface.
 This is the component will take in command line arguments and pass them to the "eval-expression" function of the calculator component.

 Create an add